-Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.
+Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.
 You may also call Member Services to get more information (phone numbers are printed on the back cover of this booklet).

 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The amount you pay for the costs once a benefit limit has been reached will not count toward the out-of-pocket maximum.
-For example, you may have to pay the full cost of any skilled nursing facility care you get after our plan's payment reaches the benefit limit.
-Once you have used up your benefit limit, additional payments you make for the service do not count toward your annual out-of-pocket maximum.
-You can call Member Services when you want to know how much of your benefit limit you have already used.
+Costs paid once a benefit limit has been reached will not count toward your out-of-pocket maximum.
+This is because services provided after a benefit limit has been reached are not covered by the plan.
+For more information, see Chapter 4 Section 1.2.
+You can call member services when you want to know how much of your benefit limit you have already used.